World's first wooden satellite will try to prove plywood is as tough as metal in the brutal conditions of space

 Toothpicks.
 Tables.
 Crates.
 Spoons.
-And satellites?
-An ambitious project will send a tiny satellite made out of wood into orbit later this year to see if it can stand up to the brutal conditions in space.
+Satellites?
+An ambitious project will send a tiny wooden satellite into orbit later this year to see if it can stand up to the brutal conditions of space.

 The WISA Woodsat is a 4-inch (10-centimeter) square satellite that's scheduled for a fall launch on a Rocket Lab Electron rocket in New Zealand.
 Getting to orbit is only part of the adventure.
 Once there, the team will monitor the little cube to see how its plywood build stands up to cold, heat, radiation and the vacuum of space.